millerj870/millerj870.github.io/_posts/2021-07-03-june-28-weather-anomaly.md

 df62<-filter(df6,station=="USW00024229")
 ```

-we see the high temperature in Junes was 102°F on June 30, 1942.
-How
+we see the high temperature in Junes was 102°F on June 30, 1942, and the
-unusual is that?
+lowest high temperature was 51.
+The expected high temperatures at the
+weather stations were 72.6130631 and 72.9354839, respectively.
+Our temp
+is 42.0645161 higher than these.

 R makes it easy to calculate (not shown) that 115°F is 4.92 and 4.94
 standard deviations above the expected high temperature for a June day
 in Portland, so a day that is that hot or hotter has about a
-2.2108389^{-6} chance of happening on a given day in June June.
+4.3272106^{-7} chance of happening on a given day in June June.
 That’s
-about once every 50000 June days, or once every 1667 years.
+about once every 2,320,000 June days, or once every 75,000 years.

 This assumes that temperatures follow a Gaussian distribution, and we
 already know that assumption is suspect.
 Let’s use R to make a visual
 check of this.

-First, we establish our datasets, one for each weather station.
+First, we establish our data sets, one for each weather station.
 We then
 find the normal distribution of best fit.

 ``` r